 Cristiano Ronaldo – 11 goals

 Not a bad player this fella.
-Ronaldo arrived in England as a skinny spotty teenager in 2003 after Man United manager Sir Alex Ferguson paid Portuguese side Sporting Lisbon £12 million to secure his services.
+Ronaldo arrived in England as a skinny, spotty teenager in 2003 after Manchester United manager Sir Alex Ferguson paid Portuguese side Sporting Lisbon £12 million to secure his services.

 Ronaldo struggled for consistency during his first few seasons in England, but soon began a transformation that has seen him become one of the greatest footballers of all-time.